uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 You may notice that this rig doesn't have the helper labels, if you need these you can swap the **Complete XR Origin Set Up** for the **Complete XR Origin Set Up Variant** found in **Assets > VRTemplateAssets > Prefabs > Setup**

-## 7. Change the controllers

-Now that we have a rig, we can customise it, changing the appearance and altering the controls.

-<iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=5521f875-99ec-4074-952b-b26100bf24dd&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="Unity VR -XR rig" ></iframe>

-## 8. User Comfort - Cybersickness
+## 6. User Comfort - Cybersickness

-Users Can feel motion sickness when in VR, as a creator, it is your responsibility to minimise this as much as you can in your project.
+Many users Can feel motion sickness when in VR, as a creator, it is your responsibility to minimise this as much as you can in your project.

 The major cause of sickness is a disconnect between what the user can see and what there body is physically experiencing.

 One factor is frame rate, if your add too much to your scene the frame rate will drop.
 This will cause a delay between moving in the real world and your view in the virtual world.
 Even a tiny delay will be uncomfortable.
 Test your scene often to ensure it runs smoothly.

 The other factor is motion, although you want to be able to move your character around, if you are standing still in the real world, but your virtual character is running or riding in a roller coaster the discrepancy can be uncomfortable.

 Meta have come up with useful locomotion guidelines that you may want to consider:

 [VR Locomotion](https://developers.meta.com/horizon/resources/locomotion-comfort-usability/?locale=en_GB)

-## 9. Motion

-### Turning

-<iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=3fb895a5-2840-4774-abb1-b26100c1000a&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="unity vr - turning" ></iframe>

-### Movement

-<iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=c28280c2-e9d2-437d-a58a-b26100c39c0a&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="Unity VR - Motion" ></iframe>

-### Other movement

-You should also see **Grab and Climb providers** these allow you to use objects and handles in the world to pull yourself around.

-If you are interested in these for your project, there is a demo scene in **Assets\Samples\XR Interaction Toolkit\2.5.2\Starter Assets**

-## 10. Teleportation
+## 7. Teleportation

-Teleportation is turned on by default on our XR rig, It allows users to move around the scene more comfortably then using continuous movement.
+Teleportation is turned on by default on our XR rig, It allows users to move around the scene more comfortably then using continuous movement provided by the left thumb stick.

 ### Area

 - Select the plane and look at the inspector.

 You should see it has a **Teleportation Area** component.
+This allows the player to teleport anywhere on this surface.

+- Scale it down to 1

 - Create a new plane and place it next to the existing one.
+- Give it a new material, you can find some in **Assets\VRTemplateAssets\Materials\Environment**

 - Add a **teleportation Area** component to it.